The Corrections Committee of the Tri-County Intergroup

 Scan this code to contribute to the Literature In Prisons (LIPS) program

 Other Ways to Support Incarcerated Alcoholics in Raleigh & the Triangle

 You can also support inmates who are seeking sobriety by donating your or your homegroup’s used Grapevine magazine.
 The Grapevine, the official magazine of Alcoholics Anonymous, is an AA meeting in print.
 These magazines allow inmates looking to be sober to hold meetings within the facilities whenever they’d like.
 Additionally, you can sign up to share your experience, strength, and hope with inmates across the US by signing up to write letters to them.
 Please fill out the Correspondence Application and mail it to GSO and they will connect you with an alcoholic that you can correspond with.

 Contact The Tri-County Intergroup Corrections Committee

 The mission of the Tri-County Corrections Committee is to provide AA literature to incarcerated persons in the Tri-County area and beyond.
 They send conference-approved literature (Big Books, Twelve and Twelve, Daily Reflections, etc.) to incarcerated persons free of charge.
 Contributions are received from AA groups through LIPs (Literature in Prisons) collection cans and from individuals.
 The committee also works with prison and jail staff to bring AA meetings into facilities.
-The committee meets on the 3rd Sunday of the month at 4:00 PM, currently via Zoom.
-For more information, contact the Corrections Committee.
-Contributions may be made via Venmo @TriCountyCorrections.
+The committee meets on the 3rd Sunday of the month at 4:00 PM.
+More information about these meetings is in the service calendar.